 Odds are you’ll want to pick up a souvenir or two to remember your visit to St. Petersburg, especially if it’s your first time in Russia.
 If you’re booking a guided tour, your guide will usually make a stop or two at some souvenir shops.

 The most popular memento that tourists pick up is the hand-painted matryoshka, Russia’s famous nesting dolls.
 Some of the shops we visited had an enormous selection of matryoshki of varying sizes (and price points).
 Not only did we find many examples of the classic style adorned with images of women in traditional dress, but hundreds of other styles from cartoon characters to pop culture icons to world leaders.

 Other popular souvenirs are Fabergé-style eggs and enameled trinkets, lacquered boxes, amber jewelry, and fur hats.
-Russian caviar is also for sale at many of the shops, both fresh (in refrigerated cases) and pasteurized.
+Russian caviar is also for sale at many shops, both fresh (in refrigerated cases) and pasteurized.

 Shopping at the cruise terminal

-After you get through immigration, there’s a fairly large shopping area where you can buy souvenirs, get coffee or a snack at the café, and exchange money.
+After you get through immigration, there’s a fairly large shopping area in the St. Petersburg cruise terminal where you can buy souvenirs, get coffee or a snack at the café, and exchange money.
 Consider setting aside time before or after your tour to do some shopping.
 You won’t need to stay with your tour group to explore this part of the cruise terminal even though it’s located after passport control.

 Have you visited St. Petersburg, Russia on a cruise?
-Did you take a guided tour?
+Did you take a guided tour, or did you secure your own visa?
 Let me know in the comments below!